 In “Communication and Language Needs,” Dawn Weaver identifies three types of barriers to effective communication in nursing: physical, psychological, and social.
 Let’s take a deeper look at where these barriers come from and how we can avoid them.

 1. Physical Barriers

-Physical environment can make a huge difference for successful communication.
+Physical environment can make a huge difference in successful communication.
 Have you ever tried to talk with someone from a different level of the house?
 Shouting down a flight of stairs doesn’t exactly make for great correspondence.
 Similarly, according to Weaver, insufficient lighting, room size, ambient noise, and lack of privacy can prevent effective communication in nursing.

 But are nurses really in control of their physical environment?
 Not entirely, but a few measures can be taken to improve surroundings.A distracting environment doesn't help patient stress.
 But small acts can make a big difference when improving surroundings.
 Click To Tweet

 For example, busy, distracting environments can increase patient stress.
 If it’s extra hectic on a particular day, a nurse may explain this to a patient.
 Closing doors, keeping outside noises to a minimal level, and opening blinds are additional small practices to increase patient comfort.
 A safe and comfortable environment facilitates constructive communication.

 2. Psychological Barriers

 Obesity, sexuality, disease, and death aren’t exactly pleasant conversation starters.
 And the anxiety and stress that comes from addressing sensitive topics can block effective communication in nursing.

 Along with delicate conversations, nurses face a variety of emotionally exhausting situations.
 A study in the Journal of Advanced Nursing found that many nurses experience anxiety due to a patient’s medical needs.